-Please use our Africa New Life office address (7405 SW Tech Center Drive, #144, Portland, OR 97223) or your church's address as the return address, NOT your home address.
+Please use our Africa New Life office address (7405 SW Tech Center Drive, #144, Portland, OR 97223), NOT your home address.

 Whichever method above you choose, your letters will be enthusiastically received in Rwanda by your sponsored student!
 Take a look at the infographic on the next page to better understand the process.